balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

 Abstract Features
 -----------------

-The most of our current feature implementations are abstract and has no implementation or at least have no complete implementation.
-This is often the case for scenario features, because it simply can't be provided, because the scenario simply does not know it.
-Imagine you want to test the reset functionality of something, how do you should know how the "something" can be reset.
-You do not even know what something is.
+Most of the features we have implemented so far are abstract and have no implementation or at least have no complete implementation.
+This is often the case for scenario features, because it simply can't be provided.
+In many cases, it is impossible to provide the full implementation on scenario-level because the situation does not permit such knowledge.
-So like in this example, these features often need an implementation in our setup area.
-Maybe we want to reuse the features in a similar matter, so we organize them in a hierarchy structure within the setup directory.
+Take for example a reset function; without understanding what needs to be reset there, it is hard to really implement the full feature.
+We use the scenario-level feature to provide the interface or in pythonic words, the abstract methods, which define **what we need**.

+Therefore, in Balder, the implementation is often done at the setup-level.

 For this we add a new file `features` in the `setups` directory: